HopeforJustice/main/src/plugins/url-params/readme.txt

 The plugin even allows you to specify a default value in the shortcode if the parameter isn't set, so if you want to say "Hello, FirstName" and FirstName isn't set, it could say something like "Hello, Friend!"

 To specify a backup url parameter, enter multiple parameters seperated by commas.
-The plugin will check for each paramter, in order, until a matching one is found and return that.
+The plugin will check for each parameter, in order, until a matching one is found and return that.
 Failing finding any of the parameters you listed, the default will be returned.
 For example, you can specify `[urlparam param="FirstName, First, name" default="Friend" /]` to check for FirstName, and if not found, then First, if not found, then name, and if not, then just return "Friend".

 If the parameter is a date, you can also specify the `dateformat` option using a [PHP friendly date format](http://php.net/manual/en/function.date.php), for example `[urlparam param="somedate" dateformat="F Js" /]`.
+Note that PHP only returns dates formatted in English regardless of locale settings.

 This is great if you have personalized links, like from Infusionsoft or Keap, as it lets you personalize a landing page with a persons name.